Best OLED TV: Six of the best OLED TVs

 The VIDAA interface keeps things simple, which we like, and all big streaming apps are catered for in Netflix, Disney+, Prime Video, YouTube and Apple TV+.
 VIDAA Free gathers titles from free services such as Plex, Pluto TV and VIDAA TV.
 Freeview Play adds the UK catch and on-demand apps.

 There are advanced features for gamers, such as AMD FreeSync Premium VRR for PC, and Dolby Vision Game mode for Xbox Series consoles.
-We measured latency at 14.9ms, which is around the same performance as the Panasonic MZ1500.
+We measured latency at 14.9ms, which is more than the LG and Philips models on this list, but not by much.

 Of the four HDMI inputs, two cover the 2.1 standard.
 Auto low latency mode is across all inputs; HDMI VRR and 120Hz are available on the HDMI 2.1 ports.
 Note that one of the 2.1 inputs supports eARC, which mans if you plug in a sound system, that leaves just one input available for another 2.1 source.
 Hisense’s HDR support covers Dolby Vision IQ, HDR10+ certification, IMAX Enhanced and Filmmaker mode.